CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/02-create-employee.md

       - PostgreSQL automatically creates a unique index when a unique constraint or primary key is defined for a table.
-You can see "employee_id_pk" PRIMARY KEY, btree (employee_id)
+You can see "employee_id_pk" PRIMARY KEY, btree (employee_id) in indexes section.

   - employee_ssn

-      - is of data type character varying(n), where n is a positive integer, in this case defined to be 10.
+      - is of data type character varying(n) - varchar, where n is a positive integer, in this case defined to be 10.
+Character variable length of limit 10.

       - Created a unique constraint of name employee_ak and not null.
-        Here again PostgreSQL automatically creates a unique index when a unique constraint is defined for a table.
-You can see "employee_ak" UNIQUE CONSTRAINT, btree (employee_ssn) as well.
+        PostgreSQL enforces uniquenes using a unique index when a unique constraint is defined for a table.
+You can see "employee_ak" UNIQUE CONSTRAINT, btree (employee_ssn) in index section.

   - employee_first_name and employee_last_name